kaazing/webrtc/README.md

 0. Open a second tab at [https://kaazing.example.com/demo/](https://kaazing.example.com/demo/) and log in with username **alice** and password **alice**.
 0. From the **alice** tab, you can now call bob.

-For more information about how to deploy WebRTC with the Kaazing WebSocket Gateway, see [Deploy WebRTC using the Gateway](https://kaazing.com/doc/5.0/integration-webrtc/p_integrate_webrtc/index.html).